IkBenDeSjaak/NOTS-WAPP-BrokenAccessControl/README.md

 # Nots WAPP Workshop

+## Nots Wapp broken access control

+You can see the demo of broken access control here.

 ## Deployment on Azure

 Follow the following steps to deploy your ASP.NET Core application with database to Microsoft Azure app platform.